slinkity/slinkity/www/src/docs/component-pages-layouts.md

 {% endisland %}

 > To get the most out of these data props, we recommend learning more about the 11ty data cascade.
 Here's some helpful resources:
+>
 > - 📝 [**The official 11ty docs**](https://www.11ty.dev/docs/data-cascade/)
 > - 🚏 [**A beginner-friendly walkthrough**](https://benmyers.dev/blog/eleventy-data-cascade/) by Ben Myers

 ## Access shortcodes and filters

-All [shortcodes](https://www.11ty.dev/docs/shortcodes/) and [filters](https://www.11ty.dev/docs/filters/) are accessible from the `__functions` prop as javascript functions.
+All [shortcodes](https://www.11ty.dev/docs/shortcodes/) and [filters](https://www.11ty.dev/docs/filters/) are accessible with the `useFunctions` helper.
 This includes any shortcode or filter created using the following eleventy config helpers:

 ```js
 // .eleventy.js